Lordjiggyx/SQA/coding-standards/CodingStandards.md

   - Following standards means that project maintainability in the future is possible
   - Code is predictable.
   - The source code appears as if it was written by one person in one sitting, rather than many bits of mismatched code stuck together.

+ - ### Identify Problems.

+  - Errors/bugs and other potential problems in the code are easier to identify when conventions are obeyed.
+  - These bugs stick out within the code so easier to locate.
+  - Future proofing due to early problem identification.
+Solving problems early can help prevents future problems.